CodecoolMSC2017/HoardManager/README.md

 ## Design

 In this app you will be able to create new locations where you can put your hoarded items.
-Various dungeons, caves, treasure chests and kacsakábon forgó palota's can be created specifying their capacity.
+Various dungeons, caves, treasure chests and kacsalábon forgó palota's can be created specifying their capacity.

 You will be also able to create the specific hoards specific to their subtypes.
 You will be able to create gems and coins and fancy artworks and magic items, etc., assign an estimaed value and size to them.